-Summer school for traditional academic programs consists of three, three-week course sessions in May, June, and July.
+Summer school for traditional academic programs consists of two sixweek course sessions in May, June, and July.
 Courses typically meet daily for 14 days and can usually be completed in one of the summer sessions.
 Undergraduate degree completion programs and graduate programs have seven week summer sessions as a part of the regular calendar.